Pet Insurance in Plain English

 A waiting period is the amount of time that needs to pass before certain coverage kicks in.
-We don’t have waiting periods for accidents or preventive care.
-There is a 14-day waiting period for illnesses as well as knee and ligament issues.
-Some providers have longer waiting periods so it’s definitely something to check into.
+Our base plan coverage starts on the 15th day after the policy effective date, and coverage for Preventive Care starts the day after the policy effective date.
+Some providers have longer waiting periods, so it's definitely something to look into.

 Still have questions?
 Get a free quote so you can see how it all comes together and we’ll help you along the way.